 The Department of Computer and Information Science offers doctoral education within the following fields:

-Doctoral studentships at IDA are announced on the webpage for situations vacant.
+PhD student positions at IDA are announced here.
 Note that some posts may be announced only in one language – either on the Swedish or the English page.

-Contact the director of advanced studies, Zebo Peng, firstname.lastname@example.org, for more information about the various research areas covered by the department.
+Contact the director of doctoral studies, Zebo Peng, firstname.lastname@example.org, for more information about the various research areas covered by the department.

 Contact the coordinator for doctoral education, Anne Moe, email@example.com, for information about doctoral education.